 Active liver disease or unexplained, persistent elevations of serum transaminases [see Warnings and Precautions (5.2)].

-A small amount of Pravastatin is excreted in human breast milk.
-Because statins have the potential for serious adverse reactions in nursing infants, women who require Pravastatin sodium treatment should not breastfeed their infants [see Use in Specific Populations (8.3)].
+Pravastatin is present in human milk.
+Because statins have the potential for serious adverse reactions in nursing infants, women who require Pravastatin Sodium treatment should not breastfeed their infants [see Use in Specific Populations (8.2)].

 Warnings and Precautions

 Rare cases of rhabdomyolysis with acute renal failure secondary to myoglobinuria have been reported with Pravastatin and other drugs in this class.
 A history of renal impairment may be a risk factor for the development of rhabdomyolysis.
 Such patients merit closer monitoring for skeletal muscle effects.